genny13579/summer2023/README.md

-This is a progress tracking app using flask and python and VS code and Java script, and Dad's help
+This is a progress tracking app, using flask and python and VS code and Java script, and Dad's help.